openvinotoolkit/openvino/tools/compile_tool/README.md

 First, the application reads command-line parameters and loads a model to the OpenVINO Runtime device.
 After that, the application exports a blob with the compiled model and writes it to the output file.

 Also, the Compile tool supports the following capabilities:
 - Embedding [layout](../../docs/OV_Runtime_UG/layout_overview.md) and precision conversions (for more details, see the [Optimize Preprocessing](../../docs/OV_Runtime_UG/preprocessing_overview.md)).
-To compile the model with advanced preprocessing capabilities, refer to the [Use Case - Integrate and Save Preprocessing Steps Into IR](../../docs/OV_Runtime_UG/preprocessing_usecase_save.md), which shows how to have all the preprocessing in the compiled blob.
+To compile the model with advanced preprocessing capabilities, refer to the [Use Case - Integrate and Save Preprocessing Steps Into OpenVINO IR](../../docs/OV_Runtime_UG/preprocessing_usecase_save.md), which shows how to have all the preprocessing in the compiled blob.
-- Compile blobs for OpenVINO Runtime API 2.0 by default or for Inference Engine API with explicit option `-ov_api_1_0`.
+- Compiling blobs for OpenVINO Runtime API 2.0 by default or for Inference Engine API with explicit option `-ov_api_1_0`.
-- Accepts device specific options for customizing the compilation process.
+- Accepting device specific options for customizing the compilation process.

 ## Running the Compile Tool